The Aruba Travel Guide + A Recommended 7 Day Itinerary

 Best Things to do in Aruba – The Aruba Travel Bucket List

-One of the most popular attractions on Aruba is Flamingo Beach, where you can sun yourself with a flamboyance of flamingos.
+One of the most popular places to visit in Aruba is Flamingo Beach, where you can sun yourself with a flamboyance of flamingos.
 Located on a private island, Renaissance Island, this adults-only beach is reserved primarily for guests of the Renaissance Hotels.
 There are plenty of other activities on the island, including kayaking and a spa.
 But by far the most popular, and Instagrammable, is posing with the flamingos on the beach.

 Aruba’s rocky eastern shore has an area in the Arikok National Park in which the rocks have formed an area that collects water from the adjacent Caribbean Sea.
 The natural pool, Conchi, is a can’t-miss spot in Aruba.
 Visitors can swim and snorkel in the Natural Pool.
 The more adventurous will jump in.
 The busiest times are from mid-morning through mid-afternoon, when tour groups arrive at a steady pace.

 Consistently ranked one of the world’s best beaches every year, Eagle Beach is worth a visit.
 Better yet, book a resort on Eagle Beach to enjoy its beauty each day of your stay.
-With its white sand beaches and azure waters, Eagle Beach is a beach lover’s dream come true.
+With its white sand beaches and azure waters, Eagle Beach, is one of Aruba’s best beaches, and is a beach lover’s dream come true.

-Located at the northwest end of the island, visitors will find the California Lighthouse, named for a steamship that wrecked nearby in 1891.
+Located at the northwest end of the island, visitors will find the California Lighthouse – one of the best places to see in Aruba, named after a steamship that wrecked nearby in 1891.
 Because it is far away from built-up areas, it provides a beautiful view of the island and Palm Beach.